grfrederic/deconvolution/deconvolution/README.rst

 Installation:
 Download the package and as a root type:

-# pip install -e deconv
+# pip install -e deconvolution

 Since then you are able to normally import it in your scripts:

-import deconv
+import deconvolution